-UW’s new quarterback announcement
+We know Jacob Eason has the arm, but does he have the other traits to take UW to the promised land?

 But Eason’s Herculean arm and build can only take him so far.
 If Eason is going to be the next Montlake legend, it’s going to come down to what’s in his head.

-Friday, UW football coach Chris Petersen announced that Eason will be the Huskies’ starting quarterback after a heated competition with Jake Haener over the spring and summer.
+On Friday, UW football coach Chris Petersen announced that Eason will be the Huskies’ starting quarterback after a heated competition with Jake Haener over the spring and summer.
 Such a prolonged battle seemed inconceivable when Eason first transferred to Washington from Georgia two Februarys ago, but this really did feel like an 11th-hour decision.

 Perhaps the delay is a testament to Haener, a redshirt sophomore who still has the potential to be a Husky great.
 Or maybe it means that, despite his genetic lottery winnings, Eason still has much to learn when it comes to the mental side of his position.